Krystalz2018/DS-Take-Home-Challenge/README.md

   - Defined functions to calculate the nuber of employees in different levels
   - Utilized GBM for salary prediction and feature importance

+## 16. URL parsing challenge

+  - Reading TXT file and transform to pandas dataframe
+  - Using Groupby function and defined algorithms

 #### References:
  - https://github.com/stasi009/TakeHomeDataChallenges
  - https://github.com/JifuZhao/DS-Take-Home